-Mel Ramos is an American artist best known for his provocative yet humorous paintings and prints inspired by Pop-Art and Pin-Up style.
-Ramos mixes the imagery of idealized nude women with popular, ubiquitous items such as Coca Cola bottles and movie posters.
-From the 1960s onward, Mel Ramos has been inspired by various voluptuous celebrities, from Marylin Monroe to nowadays star Scarlett Johansson.
+Mel Ramos was an American artist best known for his provocative yet humorous paintings and prints inspired by Pop-Art and Pin-Up style.
+Ramos mixed the imagery of idealized nude women with popular, ubiquitous items such as Coca Cola bottles and movie posters.
+From the 1960s onward, Mel Ramos was inspired by various voluptuous celebrities, from Marylin Monroe to nowadays star Scarlett Johansson.
 His style is based on the sensuality typical for Playboy materials as well as the appropriation of the imagery from mass media and consumer products.
 Ramos’ paintings are based on surrealism and absurd connections between unrelated objects.

 After he finished his early teaching assignments, Ramos began a career at California State University, which enriched his biography a lot.
-Nowadays, he works at the same university as a Professor Emeritus.
-Mel Ramos started to gain recognition since the early 70s and until today he has participated in roughly 120 group shows.
+He also worked at the same university as Professor Emeritus.
+Mel Ramos started to gain recognition since the early 70s and until today he participated in roughly 120 group shows.
 Together with legendary pop artists such as Roy Lichtenstein and Andy Warhol, Ramos was one of the first artistic figures who based his painting on the images from comic books.
 Warhol, Lichtenstein and Ramos have exhibited their pieces together at the Los Angeles County Museum in 1963, which was a tremendous success.
 Later on, Ramos started collaborating with his mentor Wayne Thiebaud and produced prominent artworks that celebrated humorous aspects of popular culture and mass media.
-Ramos is represented by a number of influential galleries, such as the Louis K. Meisel since 1971, San Francisco’s Modernism and Galerie Ernst Hilger in Austria.
+Ramos is represented by a number of influential galleries, such as the Louis K. Meisel since 1971, San Francisco's Modernism and Galerie Ernst Hilger in Austria.
 When it comes to his most recent exhibitions, a major solo show was held at the Albertina in Vienna in 2011 and a large museum retrospective of his work opened at the Crocker Art Museum in Sacramento, in 2012.
 This show is considered Ramos’ first major museum exhibition held in his home town in the last three decades.
-Ramos work isn’t thematically uniform and during his long career, he has been incorporating new elements to his art every now and then.
-For instance, as of 1972, he works on a series of prints inspired by famous nude paintings and prints by artists such as Willem de Kooning and Amedeo Modigliani.
+Ramos's work isn’t thematically uniform and during his long career; he was incorporating new elements to his art every now and then.
+For instance, from 1972 until his death, he worked on a series of prints inspired by famous nude paintings and prints by artists such as Willem de Kooning and Amedeo Modigliani.
 He also started experimenting with landscapes and self-portraits since the mid-80s.

 Mel Ramos’ seductive works have been shown in many major exhibitions of pop and pin-up art across the United States and Europe.
 His pieces have been regularly reproduced in numerous books, catalogs, and periodicals as well.
 Even though Wayne Thiebaud had an important influence on Ramos’ work, the artist’s rich imagination helped him built his very own artistic style.
 In the 60s, he started using the motifs of pin-up girls much more frequently, which contributed to his fame and popularity.
 In a nutshell, the art of Mel Ramos represents an ironic reaction to the cliches we often see in the advertising industry and in the mass media.